 Reading some posts, it seems some were surprised regarding this Series B funding (given that the announcement came 11 months after).
 It shouldn’t have been when the $15 million Series A round was already known and the company occasionally noted their growth in its user numbers and traffic; it made logical sense (at least to me) that they would be attempting the next round given their growth.
 Similarly, it is within logical reasoning that they may attempt a Series C before looking into the possibility of an IPO (or if there is still venture capitalists, continuing with this Series funding).
+Would it have been nice for them to disclose it earlier?
+Transparency wise, sure (especially when trust is at play).

 Backing up a small bit, there was a short period when I considered archiving my blogs (still on Blogger at the time) to focus on microblogging on Bluesky.
 I eventually came to the conclusion to not be reliant on any major platform (which led me to migrate off of Blogger).
 Settling on Bluesky wouldn’t have served me well either (there would’ve been too much constraints where self-brevity would’ve been a failure).
-What I have (rebuilt) now is far better in terms of being mostly in control.
+What I have (rebuilt) now is far better in terms of being mostly in control of my stuff.

 To keep this very simple, these early funding rounds are where the majority of stake claimers cement their influence/voting power (owning a larger percentage of the company plus larger blocks of preferred shares which are normally structured to give this class greater voting power in the event that the company actual goes public on the retail market).